 In the process of setting up-leveling kits, changes occur at the GMC tie rod edge.
 This problem is peculiar to truck drivers who ply rough terrains or dry off-road.

-If you intend giving your truck a lift, then placing big tires afterward, you’re likely to encounter this problem.
+If you intend to give your truck a lift, then placing big tires afterward, you’re likely to encounter this problem.
 The tie poles installed at the factory may fracture or bend underneath the impact.

 To solve this problem, as an owner, it is necessary to install post-factory tie rods.
 These poles are designed to compensate for the difference in angle/edge made by setting up a leveling kit.